petrleocompel/hikaxpro_hacs/README.md

 ## Installation

-### Precheck
+### Pre-check
 > ⚠️ Please make sure your user you will be using will have role "Admin" and it is not same as "Installer" or remove the "Installer" completely.
-(Reffering to issue #108)
+(Referring to issue #108)

 ### HACS